elninotech/uppload/content/help/services/import-from-web-service/reddit.md

 1. Find the Reddit URL of your photo and copy it
 2. Click on the "Reddit" button in the widget
 3. Paste the Reddit URL in the textbox
-4. Click on the "Import from Reddit" buttom
+4. Click on the "Import from Reddit" button

 ## How do I find the Reddit URL of an image?